Destination Host Unreachable -Fix Ping Error Message

 Let me answer the questions one by one.
 But before I explain the first question, you must learn how the ping operation works.

-• Ping packets reach the default gateway
+• Ping packets reach the default gateway.
+The default gateway is the router in most cases.

 Can you tell me the potential sources for a Destination Host Unreachable reply from this ping workflow algorithm?